 Run the device manager and update the drivers

 You will need to run the Device Manager to update the drivers.
-It’s pretty easy to do, open the Start menu and type Device Manager into the search box.
-Then right-click on the desired monitor and select Update Driver.
+It’s pretty easy to do.
+Just follow these steps:

 Try changing the Monitor’s resolution